openstack/monasca-agent/README.md

 | Agent Checks | checks.d/*.py | Python-based user-configured checks.
 These checks can be for other applications or services to verify functionality or gather statistics on things such as messages processed, etc.  Each additional agent check must be configured using a yaml file for a specific plugin that provides the additional functionality located in the conf.d directory. |

 The Agent includes the "monasca-setup" script, that can be used for automatically configuring the agent to generate metrics that are sent to the API.
-It creates the agent.conf file locate in /etc/monasca/agent directory.
+It creates the agent.yaml file located in /etc/monasca/agent directory.
 It also sets up additional checks based on what is running locally on that machine.
 For instance, if this is a compute node, the agent will setup checks to monitor the Nova processes and setup a http_status check on the nova-api.
 It can also detect other servers such as mySQL and Kafka and setup checks for them as well.

 A metric is identified by a name and dimensions.
 The fields required in a metric are name, timestamp, and value.
 A metric can also have 0..n dimensions.
 Some standard dimensions are sent with all metrics that are sent by the agent.
 Reference the section on [Dimensions](#dimensions) for more details.